NEPTUNE-GTR/shell-in-C/README.md

 # shell-in-C

-a simple shell implementation, that sets user variables, pre-loads commands, and pipes commands
+A simple shell implementation, that sets user variables, forks and execs processes, pre-loads, and pipes commands